Tagline: You Don’t Have To Go To Texas For A Chainsaw Massacre!

 Most Absurd Moment

 After finding the mutilated body of our infant killer’s mum, the local police presume that the blood-soaked boy is merely an innocent bystander, in spite of the fact that his fingerprints are all over the murder weapon and the closet he was locked in wasn’t actually locked.
 ‘Not to worry, kid,’ one of them calmly assures him as clumps of viscera drip from the ceiling.
-They would later inform his boy scout leader that he wouldn’t be attending this week.
+They would later inform his boy scout leader that he wouldn’t be attending that week.

 Most Absurd Dialogue